The Testing Cycle

 The business is constantly involved to provide feedback on newly developed functionality.
 Meanwhile, operations and automation engineers work on enabling smooth integration of the testing cycle—including its quality gates—into the continuous delivery cycle.

 It is not good to have these teams remain blind to the efforts of their colleagues in other teams.
-To prevent redundant efforts, program and enterprise test architects must orchestrate the communication and collaboration between the teams to open communication channels and break down silos.
+To prevent redundant efforts, program test architects and enterprise test architects must orchestrate the communication and collaboration between the teams to open communication channels and break down silos.
 These test architects should work with any team that is executing tests to make sure each team is reusing the work of other teams, and to limit redundancy in testing scope within the testing cycle.

 The continuous collaboration and coordination between developers, test analysts, automation specialists, operations, business, automation engineers and test architects is crucial to protect the testing cycle from breaking.